-- All code and documentation MUST be up to date in all authoritative languages.
+- All codebase documentation MUST be up to date in all authoritative languages.

-- There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation.
+- There SHOULD be no acronyms, abbreviations, puns or legal/language/domain specific terms in the codebase without an explanation preceding it or a link to an explanation.

 - Documentation SHOULD aim for a lower secondary education reading level, as recommended by the Web Content Accessibility Guidelines 2.

 - Providing additional courtesy translations of any code, documentation or tests is OPTIONAL.

 - Confirm that codebase documents which languages are authoritative.